rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 "Woke" is now mostly [used as a pejorative](https://en.wikipedia.org/wiki/Woke#2019%E2%80%93present:_as_a_pejorative) by people like Elon Musk.
 As anarchists, we can choose to create a different discourse.

-Intersectionality and critical whiteness are not about self-flagellation but about being open to listing to how others experience hierarchies and structural discrimination, reflecting our privileges and using them as allies, fighting together in solidarity to end all forms of oppression.
+Intersectionality and critical whiteness are not about self-flagellation but about being open to listening to how others experience hierarchies and structural discrimination, reflecting our privileges, and using these privileges as allies, fighting together in solidarity to end all forms of oppression.
 Some people experiencing discrimination based on race, gender identity, sexual orientation, body norms, religion, age, ability to perform, poverty, ... realize that to end the form of oppression they are most affected by, they need to also fight capitalism.
 Anarchist intersectionality is about fighting this fight together, constructively, while still acknowledging our differences.
 Intersectional thinking also prevents us from proposing universal dogmatic solutions that are supposed to be the blueprint of utopia, the "right" way to life as imposed on all of us in a colonial fashion.